How to enrol

 Tours of the Centre can be made Monday to Friday between the hours of 10.00am to 2.00pm.
 Please phone to make an appointment on 02 4982 0777.

-Please fill out the Waitlist Form available on our website or you can fill out a Waitlist form at the Centre.
+Please fill out a Waitlist form at the Centre.
 Your application will then be placed on the Waitlist according to the ‘Prority of Access’ system depending on your family situation.

 Once a vacancy becomes available within the Centre we offer the vacancy to the appropriate family in line with the Priority of Access Guidelines (see below).

 Once a space is available